 Her earlier work in San Antonio included a yearlong series documenting the lives of transgender San Antonians and the divisive debate in the Texas Legislature over the “bathroom bill,” for which she was selected as a 2018 finalist in the Livingston Awards.

-Formerly she worked as an investigative fellow at the Houston Chronicle, where she reported enterprise stories and contributed to long-term projects.
-While there she wrote “55 Minutes,” a three-part serial narrative about a mass shooting in a west Houston neighborhood, which in 2017 was selected as a notable narrative in the Mayborn Best American Newspaper Contest.
-She was also a member of an investigative team probing conditions at the Harris County Jail and delved into the history of Houston’s aging flood control dams.
+Previously, Lauren worked as an investigative fellow at the Houston Chronicle.
+After covering a mass shooting in a Houston neighborhood as breaking news, she reconstructed the day’s events in a three-part serial narrative that was later anthologized in Best American Newspaper Narratives, Volume 5.
+She was also a member of an investigative team probing conditions at the Harris County Jail and reported on serious structural issues that jeopardized the integrity of Houston’s aging flood control dams.

 Lauren can be reached at firstname.lastname@example.org or email@example.com.